 How to Update Microsoft Standalone System Sweeper Definitions

-To ensure effective scanning/removal or viruses and malware, make sure you update the definitions.
-This can be done by clicking Check for Updates option from the Help menu.
+To ensure effective scanning/removal of viruses and malware, make sure you update the definitions.
+This can be done by clicking the Check for Updates option from the Help menu.

-There are two ways to update the definitions via MSSS user interface.
+There are two ways to update the definitions via the MSSS user interface.

-Option 2: Another option is to click the Download button so that it downloads and applies the definitions update package automatically.
+Option 2: Another option is to click the Download button to download and apply the definitions update package automatically.
 The definition updates are exacted automatically and stored in the Windows\Standalone System Sweeper folder.

-Option 3: If you use a USB flash drive to run MSSS, you can update the definitions in the drive by running the MSSS bootable media creation tool (refer to the 1st screenshots above.)
-Re-running the tool with that USB flash drive will cause MSSS to update only the definitions in the drive, provided that the USB drive already has the latest version of MSSS tool.
+Option 3: If you use a USB flash drive to run MSSS, you can update the definitions by running the MSSS bootable media creation tool (refer to the 1st screenshot above.)
+Re-running the tool with that USB flash drive will cause MSSS to update only the definitions in the drive, provided that the USB drive already has the latest version of MSSS.